rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 	   :width: 150 px
 	   :align: center

-	   Fused ratings by simple and iterated Copeland ranking
+	   Fused ratings by Copeland and NetFlows ranking rules

 .. only:: latex

-    It is interesting, as an exercise, to verify if the ref:`epistemic fusion <Epistemic-Fusion-label>` of the *rating-by-ranking* results, one may obtain when applying two different ranking rules, like the *copeland* and the *iterated Copeland* rule (see the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`), does actually confirm our rating results [33]_.
+    It is interesting, as an exercise, to verify if the ref:`epistemic fusion <Epistemic-Fusion-label>` of the *rating-by-ranking* results, one may obtain when applying two different ranking rules, like the *copeland* and the :ref:`NetFlows ranking rule <NetFlows-Ranking-label>`, does actually confirm our rating results [33]_.

 To conclude
 ...........